evronm/swapEscrow/README.md

 **Key Functions:**
 - `createEscrow(duration, paymentType, token, tokenId, amount)` - Deploy new escrow
 - `getEscrow(escrowId)` - Get escrow address by ID

+## Web Frontend

+A simple JavaScript frontend (`index.html`) is included for easy interaction:

+- **Create Escrow** - Deploy new escrow contracts with payment parameters
+- **My Escrows** - View all escrows you've created with status and addresses
+- **Dynamic Form** - Shows only relevant fields based on asset type
+- **MetaMask Integration** - Connect wallet and sign transactions

+To use:
+1. Start a local Ethereum node (e.g., Anvil: `anvil`)
+2. Deploy the factory: `forge script script/Deploy.s.sol --rpc-url http://localhost:8545 --broadcast`
+3. Open `index.html` in a browser
+4. Connect MetaMask to your local network
+5. Create escrows and copy addresses to share with trading partners

+Users can then send assets directly to the escrow address using MetaMask or any wallet.

 ## Security